-Clive A Brandon is a visual artist who came to the highlands of Scotland in 2015 to create a livelihood and an arts practice focusing on the land and sustainability.
-He makes paintings, collages, photographs, books and interventions that respond to landscape and place.
+Clive A Brandon is a visual artist living in the highlands of Scotland.
+He makes paintings, collages, photographs, books and interventions that respond to landscape, architecture and place.
 The environment and the everyday inform his practice, which refers to maps, relics of architecture and structures within the landscape.
 He distils his visual observations into subtle, small-scale works combining painting, photos, books and collaged elements of found material which evoke the immediate landscape and environment.
 Often using found or scavenged materials or source material, the work is shaped both by responses to the site and discoveries while exploring.
 This is a direct response to the idea of MERZ, formulated by Kurt Schwitters, incorporating everyday, banal material to create work that resonates with the place it's made.

 Artists statement, June 2016